Laura Keene: Lincoln assassination

 On August 25, 1858, Our American Cousin debuted in Laura Keene's Theater.
 On the night of 14 April 1865, Keene's company, which primarily included John Dyott and Harry Hawk, were performing Our American Cousin at Ford's Theatre in Washington, D.C.
 In attendance that night were President Abraham Lincoln and his wife First Lady Mary Todd Lincoln.
 Actor John Wilkes Booth fatally shot President Lincoln while Lincoln watched the play from the presidential box; Booth then fled the theatre.
 Amid the confusion, Keene made her way to the presidential box where Lincoln lay dying and cradled the mortally wounded President's head in her lap.
 President Lincoln's fatal head wound bled on her dress, staining her cuff.
 The cuff was later donated to the National Museum of American History.

 Later years and death

 Burial site at Green-Wood Cemetery in Brooklyn, New York.

 By 1863, Keene was forced to give up managing her own theatre due to poor health.
 Keene continued as manager and star of a company which toured the United States for most of the next ten years.
 She also served as manager of the Chestnut Street Theatre in Philadelphia, from 20 September 1869, through 25 March 1870.
 Her final performance was on 4 July 1873, while touring in northern Pennsylvania.

 Keene's second husband, John Lutz, died on 18 April 1869.
-On 4 November 1873, Keene died of tuberculosis at the age of 47 at Montclair, New Jersey.
+On 4 November 1873, Keene died of tuberculosis in Montclair, New Jersey, at the age of 47.
 She is buried in Green-Wood Cemetery in Brooklyn.